okand/cv/cv.md

 - **[Music for the Blind] [mftb]** {Python, Django, HTML, CSS, Music, hg}

-    - A website featuring a collection of music made to requests
+    - A website featuring a collection of 46 songs made to requests, 11 of which were paid

-    - 11 paid, 46 total

 - **[The Trenchfoot Collection] [trenchfoot]** {Photography}